Suite de la visite

 What: Historic town with great attractions, shops and cultural sites

-Downtown Hilo is Hawaii Island’s biggest small town, featuring centuries-old wooden storefronts — many of which are on the National Register of Historic Places — housing a variety of sophisticated galleries, shops, restaurants and cultural sites.
+Downtown Hilo is the island of Hawaiʻi's biggest small town featuring centuries-old wooden storefronts — many of which are on the National Register of Historic Places — housing a variety of sophisticated galleries, shops, restaurants and cultural sites.

 Start your visit with a stroll down Kamehameha Avenue facing beautiful Hilo Bay and discover a variety of local shops, restaurants and attractions including the modern aloha wear at Sig Zane Designs, the neo-classical Palace Theatre built in 1925, and the bustling Hilo Farmers Market.
-You’ll also find a variety of art galleries, featuring paintings, woodwork, glasswork and jewellery from artists with a unique island point of view.
-Visit the East Hawaii Cultural Center, the central hub of the Hilo art scene, dedicated to preserving and sharing cultural, creative and traditional arts on the island.
+You’ll also find a variety of art galleries featuring paintings, woodwork, glasswork and jewelry from artists with a unique island point of view.
+Visit the East Hawaiʻi Cultural Center, the central hub of the Hilo art scene, dedicated to preserving and sharing cultural, creative and traditional arts on the island.

-Spend a day in Downtown Hilo and experience the local culture and aloha spirit of the people of Hawaii’s Big Island.
+Spend a day in Downtown Hilo and experience the local culture and aloha spirit of the people of the island of Hawaiʻi.